Sensory Space

 |

 Other surprise appearances have included visits to art galleries, museums, events and a number of schools and colleges.
-BBC Northern Ireland has also toured one of our pods to the Ulster Museum in Belfast and other public spaces and events to investigate key subjects such as education, culture, politics and community. |
+BBC Northern Ireland has also toured one of our Sensory Space installations to the Ulster Museum in Belfast and other public spaces and events to investigate key subjects such as education, culture, politics and community. |

-Public Health Education
+Assisting Health Education

-Student Experiential Learning
+Student Creative Learning

-Students in schools and colleges have been taking a creative approach to learning through using our 'Sensory Space' pods to reflect on their thoughts whilst immersed in a virtual world.
+Students in schools and colleges have been taking a creative approach to learning through using our Sensory Space installations as a 'Diary Pod' to reflect on their thoughts whilst immersed in a virtual world.

-One of our pods has proven popular with young students at City Academy in Norwich who have been queuing up to engage with poetry through its immersive video display, special effects visuals and surround-sound audio.
+Our 'Diary Pod' installation has proven popular with young students at City Academy in Norwich who have been queuing up to engage with poetry through its immersive video display, special effects visuals and surround-sound audio.

 Nigel Youngman, Vice Principal at City Academy Norwich said; "This has been an exciting opportunity for us to look at the power of technology in helping our pupils to explore creativity.
 Working with new technologies gives our pupils wonderful possibilities and with Digital Technology as our specialism, it is precisely the sort of creative project we should be doing."